wesleyhales/wesleyhales.com/blog/2007-08-01-My-first-Seam-20-app.md

 ---
 layout: blog
 title: My first Seam 2.0 app
-tags: [Java, flying, hibernate, java, jsf, saucer, seam, trinidad]
+tags: [Java, flying, hibernate, jsf, saucer, seam, trinidad]
 ---

 <p>Before I begin, let me say thank you! thank you! thank you! for the extended EL in Seam.
 On a previous project, I was using straight JSF 1.1/1.2(Myfaces) and the extended EL alone, makes Seam a worthwhile choice.</p>